HCMI has released the first 110 patient-derived next-generation cancer models!

 - Cancer Research UK (CRUK) and Wellcome Trust Sanger Institute (WSI) are supporting model generation as well as clinical and molecular characterization of cancer organoids.

-- The foundation Hubrecht Organoid Technology (HUB) is generating cancer models and collecting associated clinical and molecular characterization data.
+- The foundation Hubrecht Organoid Technology (HUB) is generating cancer models and collecting case-associated clinical and molecular characterization data.

 The initiative has the following objectives:

-- to provide a resource of novel cancer models to the research community that are characterized with clinical and molecular data.
+- to provide a resource of novel cancer models to the research community that are characterized with clinical, biospecimen, and molecular data.

 - to make resources including protocols used for model development, SOPs, templates for informed consent, and clinical data case report forms (CRFs) available.